sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 ### 3.1.
 Reduce an array to a value

 Another usage is when you want to reduce an array to one value.
-For example, if your program wants to know if it's safe to swim, it will want to know if there is any deadly animals in the sea (the name of our dataset):
+For example, if your program wants to know if it's safe to swim, it will want to know if there are any deadly animals in the sea (the name of our dataset):

 ```ts
 const isDangerous = sea.reduce((a, b) => a || b.deadly, false);